Montana/travis-regula/README.md

 ## Regula

-We're gonna get Regula up and running, with something I thought of which is using a `mock_json` file I created, this is called by Regula, then Travis picks up the /POST and sees if it gets a response from Regula.
+We're gonna get Regula up and running, with something I thought of which is using a `mock_json` file I created, this is so you can sample it first, once you get a final `main.tf` (Terraform), you can edit as you please.
+Once Terraform calls Regula then Travis picks up the /POST and sees if it gets a response from Regula.
 This is a working example.

+## Swagger

+There's a full `swagger.yaml` file within the repository.

 ## Travis CI